 Open Data Watch's Open Data Inventory (ODIN) assesses the coverage and openness of statistics produced by NSSs as published on the official website of the NSOs.
 Coverage refers to the availability of statistical indicators in 21 data categories grouped into social, economic, and environmental statistics clusters.
 Openness refers to the way in which the data are made available.
-The five criteria of coverage assessed are: indicator coverage and disaggregation, data available last 5 years, data available last 10 years, first administrative level, and second administrative level.
+The five criteria of coverage assessed are: indicator coverage and disaggregation, data available for last five and ten years; and first and second administrative level.
 The five criteria of openness assessed are: machine readable, non-proprietary, download options, metadata available and terms of use.